Contract Review Process: Everything You Need To Know

 The contract review process is done to control risk.
 It prevents problems from occurring by predicting and avoiding contract-related issues and minimizing business, financial capital, and legal risks.

-Since contracts play a crucial role in the operations, management, and business activities of an enterprise, the contract review process impacts and decides the enterprise's interests and rights.
+Since contracts play a crucial role in the operations, management, and business activities of an enterprise, the contract review process impacts and decide the enterprise's interests and rights.

 Contract review is divided into the following: